-Self-empowerment is about making a conscious decision to take control of life.
+Self-empowerment is about making a conscious decision to take control of our lives.
 It’s about becoming aware of our power, and giving ourselves permission to succeed by practising behaviours we know will be good for us.

 Feeling empowered can give us the courage to chase our dreams, stand up for ourselves and our beliefs, and leave fear and self-doubt behind.
 It can be overwhelmingly liberating and allow us to live life in a way we’ve never experienced before.